CVTJNII/FlapjackConfigurator/README.md

         --version                    Show version
 ```

-Files is a list of yaml files which are merged together to form the configuration.
+Files is a comma-separated list of yaml files which are merged together to form the configuration.
 API URL should be of the form "http://${hostname}:${port}"

 Gem